 Optimizing your site will not only improve the user experience but help deliver better information to search engines so your content can be properly indexed and displayed within search results.

-Since SEO is about visibility and optimizing your chances of being found on the internet, it only makes sense to incorporate it into your overall marketing strategy.
+Since SEO is about visibility and optimizing your chances of being found on the internet, it only makes sense to incorporate it into your overall digital marketing strategy.

 Nearly every business has a website.
 Why not make yours as easy to locate as possible?

 Key elements that build a strong SEO strategy (on both a local and national level) include:

 - Mobile usability and responsiveness

 These elements are important when you consider that SEO is more than just technical and creative strategies.
 At its core, SEO is all about the user and the experience your site provides.